merkle-open/NitroNet/docs/known-issues.md

 - [Known Issues](known-issues.md)

 ## Limitations
+Unfortunately not all handlerbars features are supported in NitroNet.
+This is due to the underlying underlying handlebars parser [Veil](https://github.com/csainty/Veil/tree/master/src/Veil.Handlebars) we are using.

+To have an overview of what works and what not you can consult the [documentation of Veil.Handlebars](https://github.com/csainty/Veil/tree/master/src/Veil.Handlebars).

 ### General features

-#### Partials with passed context or parameter
+#### Partials with passed context
-Because of the underlying handlebars parser [Veil](https://github.com/csainty/Veil/tree/master/src/Veil.Handlebars) we are using in NitroNet, it is currently not possible to have partials with a passed context or a passed parameter:
+It is currently not possible (because of the underlying Veil) to have partials with a passed context:
 ```
 {{> myPartial myOtherContext }}

-{{> myPartial parameter=value }}
 ```

-But for the first case there is a workaround.
+But for this case there is a workaround.
 You can change the context with the `{{#with}}` like this:
 ```
 {{#with myOtherContext}}
     {{> myPartial}}